ZitaneLabs/hdrop/docs/security.md

 # Security
-> This document describes the HausDrop security model in detail.
+> This document describes the hdrop security model in detail.

 ## Crypto APIs

-Hausdrop exclusively uses `WebCrypto` APIs for all cryptographic operations.
+hdrop exclusively uses `WebCrypto` APIs for all cryptographic operations.

 ## File Storage